Windsor lines of the London and South Western Railway: Gunnersbury roundabout

 On 1 January 1883 the LSW began a Gunnersbury to Gunnersbury service via the Chiswick Curve, Hounslow, Feltham Curve, Richmond and Kew Gardens.
 The initial eight weekdays-only trains each way increased in February 1883 to fifteen and seven on Sundays, but from 1 November 1883 they ran only between Gunnersbury and Twickenham via Hounslow.

 Staines new station and curve

-On 1 July 1884 a north-to-west curve was made at Staines enabling through running from Windsor towards Virginia Water.
+On 1 July 1884 a north-to-west curve was built at Staines enabling through running from Windsor towards Egham.
 The Royal train became a frequent user, but there was an ordinary train service in addition, which for some time ran to Woking.
-Staines was important enough to warrant the opening of a station on the Windsor leg of the triangular junction; it was named Staines High Street, and opened on the same day as the curve.
-It later closed on 1 July 1884.
-The West Curve was abandoned from 22 March 1965.
+Staines was important enough to warrant the opening of a station on the Windsor leg of the triangular junction named Staines High Street.
+It opened on the same day as the curve and closed on 1 July 1884.
+The west curve was abandoned on 22 March 1965.